mthaak/passme/README.md

 but it can also be downloaded and used locally since it is only a single html file.

 ### Usage
-All you have to do is type in the domain (e.g. Github), your master password and press 'Copy to clipboard' or 'Show password'.
+All you have to do is type in the domain (e.g. Google, your master password and press 'Copy to clipboard' or 'Show password').
 When copied, Ctrl+V can be used anywhere to paste your account-specific password.

 ### How it works
-The tool uses the non-invertible SHA256 HMAC hashing algorithm to generate a password from the domain and the master password.
+The tool uses the non-invertible SHA256 hashing algorithm to generate a password from the domain and the master password.
 This means that it is practically impossible to recreate your master password from the account-specific password if it would be compromised.
-Also since all is done client-side your passwords can not be intercepted.
+Also since everything is done client-side your passwords can not be intercepted.
 The generated passwords are strong, short and reasonably memorable.

 ### Credits
 - SHA256 HMAC script from Brian Turek 2008-2015 (http://caligatio.github.com/jsSHA/)